Nascom: Software

 As the user-base grew, user-group magazines published type-in programs either in assembly language or as hexadecimal dumps or (later) in BASIC.
 Computing magazines such as Personal Computer World, Practical Computing and Computing Today published articles and software specifically for the Nascom computers.

-Later, commercial software was made available either on cassette tape or programmed into one or more EPROMs (usually 1kbyte 2708 devices).
+Later, commercial software was made available either on cassette tape or programmed into one or more EPROMs (usually 1 KB 2708 devices).